mariorod98/ObsidianVault/🌱 Seedbox/Entrevista rockstar.md

 - A weakness I have is that I do not speak out my opinion because I fear I might be wrong or that the people I am talking to do not want to hear what I have to say.
 Specially if what I am saying is negative.

 ### Why should I hire you?
 Why do you stand out?
-- As part of my last year studying Videogames Programming, I am developing a custom graphics engine in C++ from scratch.
+As part of my last year studying Videogames Programming, I am developing a custom graphics engine in C++ from scratch.
 From design to scheduling, implementation and testing.
 I am learning so much about designing principles and modern C++ that I feel I can be a great fit to this position.

 ### What is a system?
-A system is
+A system is a process that has a specific function that is performed on a group of components.
+For example, a physics system would take all the associated components to calculate the results of applying forces.

 ### How often do you check up on your teammates when working together on a project?